facelesshadow/deceptive-reasoning/README.md

-# Deceptive Reasoning — Better Thinking for Small LLMs
+# Deceptive Reasoning — Improved Thinking for Non-Reasoning LLMs

-A reasoning framework for non-reasoning models with langgraph under the hood, to improve the reasoning and problem solving of non-reasoning / thinking models.
+A reasoning framework for non-reasoning language models with langgraph under the hood, to improve the reasoning and problem solving of non-reasoning / thinking models.

 ![v1_graph](resources/Deceptive_reasonin_v2_flow.png)
 ---